junxit/us-congress-bills-114/bill.md

 > ## § 6A.
 Economic analysis required
 >
-> - **(a)** *In general* Except as provided in subsection (b), the Commission may not publish a recommendation for legislative or regulatory action without publishing the economic analysis or advice prepared by the Bureau of Economics of the Commission relating to such recommendation.
-If no such economic analysis or advice was prepared, the Commission shall indicate, in writing as part of the recommendation, that no such analysis or advice was given.
+> - **(a)** *In general* Except as provided in subsection (b), the Commission may not publish a recommendation for legislative or regulatory action unless—
+>   - **(1)** the Commission publishes any economic analysis or advice prepared by the Bureau of Economics of the Commission relating to such recommendation; or
+>   - **(2)** if no such economic analysis or advice was prepared, the Commission indicates, in writing as part of such recommendation, that no such analysis or advice was given.
 > - **(b)** *Exception* The requirement in subsection (a) shall not apply if—
 >   - **(1)** the recommendation for legislative or regulatory action is made as part of an appearance by a Commissioner before Congress;
->   - **(2)** the recommendation is made to a State or local government entity; or
+>   - **(2)** the recommendation is made to a State or local government entity;
->   - **(3)** the recommendation is requested by and submitted to any member or committee of Congress, including the Committee on Energy and Commerce of the House of Representatives.
+>   - **(3)** the recommendation is requested by and submitted to any member or committee of Congress, including the Committee on Energy and Commerce of the House of Representatives;
+>   - **(4)** the recommendation is submitted to another Federal agency in response to a notice of proposed rulemaking, including comments to the Federal Communications Commission; or
+>   - **(5)** the recommendation is submitted to the United Kingdom, the European Union or members thereof, including recommendations to the European Parliament, the European Commission, or any data protection authorities of any member state with regard to cross-border data flows and other privacy and data security matters.

 ## § 6.
 Effects of guidelines, general statements of policy, and similar guidance